 SPAN 010.
-Concentrated Intermediate Spanish\\ 4 sem. hrs.
+Concentrated Intermediate Spanish 4 sem. hrs.

 Selective grammar review with conversation and extensive reading.
-Aimed to give qualified students the opportunity to complete their foreign language requirement in one semester.
-Offered every semester.
-Prereq: AB grade or better in SPAN 002 or by departmental placement.
+Aimed to give qualified students the opportunity to complete their foreign language requirement in one term.
+Offered every term.
+Prereg: AB grade or better in SPAN 002 or by departmental placement.

 SPAN 050.
-Introduction to Hispanic Literature\ 3 sem. hrs.
+Introduction to Hispanic Literature 3 sem. hrs.